 Other lab tests, including biopsies and blood tests, take cells from the lung to determine the diagnosis by scrutiny under a microscope.

-While looking at the images from all scans and tests, mesothelioma specialists will rule out the possibility of lung cancer in cell growth if a history of asbestos exposure is present by the growth pattern of the cells.
+While looking at the images from all scans and tests, mesothelioma specialists can rule out the possibility of lung cancer if a history of asbestos exposure is present.

 Tests conducted for asbestosis generally include: